Daasa

-Daasa is a 2003 Kannada-language action drama film directed and written by P. N. Sathya.
-The film stars Darshan and Amrutha whilst Sathyajtih and Avinash play other pivotal roles.

-The film featured an original score and soundtrack composed by Sadhu Kokila.
+Daasa is a 2003 Indian Kannada-language action drama film directed and written by P. N. Sathya.
+The film stars Darshan and Amrutha, whilst Sathyajtih and Avinash play other pivotal roles.The film featured an original score and soundtrack composed by Sadhu Kokila.
 The film ran for a hundred days.

 Plot

+Dassa was a rowdy who beat his enemies and was a defender of the apple.
+Amutha was sister of police officer who is actually Daasa's former classmate who still had the feelings for him.
+Then Daasa slapped her after getting 1st rank because his shirt was torn.
+Actually Daasa is a intelligent fellow, but somehow become a rowdy boy.
+As a rowdy, he enjoyed a lot in bars and with the long.